openvinotoolkit/open_model_zoo/demos/speech_recognition_deepspeech_demo/python/README.md

 ## Demo Output

 The application shows time taken by the initialization and processing stages, and the decoded text for the audio file.
 In real-time mode the current recognition result is shown while the app is running as well.
+In offline mode the demo reports

+* **Latency**: total processing time required to process input data (from reading the data to displaying the results).

 ## See Also